excellent reviews view over 10000 reviews

 • And many more!

 P.S.
-I [Wyn] is always looking to buy job lots of Petter PH1 spares, as well as PR 40M gearbox spares in small or large quantities.
+I [Wyn] am always looking to buy job lots of Petter PH1 spares, as well as PR 40M gearbox spares in small or large quantities.

-If you are looking for any vintage spare parts for your engine, we have a wide range of genuine parts available.
-If you cannot find the spare part you need on the link below, please call or email our sales team and leave a message for Wyn to contact you!
+If you need vintage spare parts for your engine, we have a wide range of genuine parts available.
+If you can't find the spare part you need at the link below, please call or email our sales team and leave a message for Wyn to contact you!

 https://www.lsengineers.co.uk/lister-petter-villiers-engine-spare-parts.html

-‘Graces Guide to British Industrial History’ is full of interesting history about companies and products, particularly in British engineering.
+‘Graces Guide to British Industrial History’ offers fascinating insights into companies and products, particularly in British engineering.
 Please find their website link below.

 https://www.gracesguide.co.uk/Main_Page